 What are the Signs of Cocaine Withdrawal?

-Individuals who are ready to detox and go through withdrawal from cocaine, can expect to experience a number of side effects related to use.
+Individuals who are ready to detox and go through withdrawal from cocaine can expect to experience several side effects related to use.

 Cocaine withdrawal can cause: